comp1100/comp1100.github.io/_sources/innovation/4_value_proposition_canvas.md

 3. Resegment an existing market as a low-cost provider: There is a well-established market, and we are providing a surface at a lower price than competitors.
 4. Resegment an existing market as a niche player: There is a well-established market, and we are appealing to a niche part of the market via e.g. higher quality.

+The features of a product are driven by how well they satisfy a market: the **product/market fit**.
+Larger companies tend to be market-driven, while startups tend to be product-driven.

 ## Customer profile

 ```{figure} ./figs/customer_profile.png